andreshermoso/devops/README.md

 - Designed and deployed AWS ECR and AWS ECS infrastructure to support a lightweight EDI translation solution developed using the Symfony PHP framework, following CI/CD best practices
 - Delivered ongoing SQL query development and updates to the core AWS Aurora database, supporting application-level performance and data consistency

-    Maintained and updated GIT repositories on a daily basis, guided by insights from AWS CloudWatch configurations and alerts.
+- Maintained and updated GIT repositories on a daily basis, guided by insights from AWS CloudWatch configurations and alerts

     Structured and maintained AWS Route 53 DNS records, including ongoing updates to support both Linux and Windows-based AWS EC2 instances hosting services such as: